Polygon (MATIC) wallet

 How Polygon Works: The Fundamentals

 Imagine Ethereum as the main highway in a densely populated area.
-Everyone wants to use it to get from point A to point B. Even if the highway is well-designed and ultra-wide, traffic would be slow if it has an on-ramp every hundred feet.
+Everyone wants to use it to get from point A to point B. Even if the highway is well-designed and ultra-wide, traffic would be slow if it had an on-ramp every hundred feet.

 The same thing happens with Ethereum.
 Since everyone can build their own on and off-ramps on the network, it leads to congestion: nobody can ever pick up speed.